 Three of the PSWs commented that they felt that it would have been very difficult for them to have delivered the intervention if they did not now feel mentally strong having received some help themselves.

-‘PSW Kate -’I felt as if this was my purpose, that I had been given the opportunity to give something back, that something positive had to come out of the terrible time that I had had.’
+’I felt as if this was my purpose, that I had been given the opportunity to give something back, that something positive had to come out of the terrible time that I had had.’(Kay)

 Recognition of progress made in their own mental health journey.

 Two of the PSWs reflected that during the intervention they had a ‘light bulb’ moment when they realised how far they had come in their ‘own personal recovery’.
 They described it 'as a huge feeling of relief.'

-PSW Sharon- 'Providing the support to my lady made me recognise my own strength, how ill had actually been but how hugely different I now felt.
+‘Providing the support to my lady made me recognise my own strength, how ill had actually been but how hugely different I now felt.
 It was therapy for me too!'
+(Sharon)

 Need for Supervision